tylerhou/site-old/content/posts/binary-search-with-confidence.md

     # Loop...
 ```

 What values should we return?
-If the array is all red, it's clear: the first
+There are three cases.
+First, if the array is all
-red element would be at 0, so we can directly return 0.
+red, it's clear: the first red element would be at index 0, so we can directly
+return 0.

 <div class="array">